vasconcedu/my-resume/resume.md

 - **Master's Degree in Computer Science** @ USP, Brazil<br>
-    Feb 2022 &mdash; Present
+    Feb 2022 &mdash; Aug 2025

     - Research topic: leveraging mutation testing techniques to inject vulnerabilities into Android apps, providing a novel approach to evaluating mobile security testing procedures;
-    - Received the Distinguished Paper Award at the Brazilian Conference on Software 2024 (CBSOFT'24) for my work, "Mutation Testing to Support the Security Testing of Android Applications.";
+    - Received the Distinguished Paper Award at the Brazilian Conference on Software 2024 (CBSOFT'24) for my work, "Mutation Testing to Support the Security Testing of Android Applications";
     - Served as a teaching assistant for Software Engineering.

 - **Postgraduate Diploma in Software Engineering** @ Unicamp, Brazil<br>